-On August 18, 1999, CMGI acquired an \$1.495% equity stake in the former AltaVista division of Digital Equipment Corporation, referred to as the AltaVista Business, from Compaq Computer Corporation and its wholly-owned subsidiary Digital Equipment Corporation.
+On August 18, 1999, CMGI acquired an 81.495% equity stake in the former AltaVista division of Digital Equipment Corporation, referred to as the AltaVista Business, from Compaq Computer Corporation and its wholly-owned subsidiary Digital Equipment Corporation.
 Consideration for the acquisition was valued at approximately \$2.4 billion, including \$4 million of direct costs of the acquisition.
 The AltaVista Business includes the assets and liabilities constituting the AltaVista Internet search service, referred to as AltaVista Search , which was a division of Digital, and also includes former Compaq/Digital wholly-owned subsidiaries Zip2 Corporation and Shopping.com.
 In consideration for the acquisition, CMGI issued 37,989,950 shares of its common stock valued at approximately \$1.8 billion, 18,090.45 shares of its Series D Preferred Stock (which were converted into 3,618,090 shares of CMGI common stock in October 1999) valued at approximately \$173 million and promissory notes with an aggregate principal amount of \$220 million.
 Additionally, AltaVista Business and CMGI stock options issued in the transaction, valued at approximately \$175 million and \$4 million, respectively, have been included in CMGI's purchase consideration.

 On December 14, 1999, CMGI entered into a merger agreement to acquire yesmail.com, Inc. for consideration preliminarily valued at \$671 million, consisting of: CMGI common stock valued at approximately \$555 million, options and warrants to purchase CMGI common stock valued at approximately \$110 million and estimated direct acquisition costs of \$6 million.
-Since the acquisition has not yet been completed, the actual consideration for the acquisition of yesmail can not yet be determined.
+The acquisition of yesmail was completed on March 10, 2000.
+Since the acquisition accounting has not yet been completed, the actual consideration for the acquisition of yesmail has not yet been determined.
 For the purpose of the pro forma financial information included herein, the number of shares of CMGI common stock assumed issued in the acquisition of yesmail is approximately 5.1 million.
 This amount is based on the number of shares of yesmail common stock outstanding as of December 14, 1999, the date the parties entered into the merger agreement.
 Similarly, the estimated value of the options and warrants to purchase CMGI common stock to be issued in the acquisition of yesmail is based on the outstanding options and warrants to purchase yesmail common stock as of December 14, 1999.
-The actual number of CMGI common shares, stock options and warrants to be issued will be based on the actual outstanding yesmail common shares, stock options and warrants as of the completion of the merger.
-The estimated acquisition related costs consist primarily of investment banker, legal and accounting fees to be incurred by CMGI directly related to the acquisition of vesmail.
+The final purchase price will be based on the actual outstanding yesmail common shares, stock options and warrants as of March 10, 2000.
+The estimated acquisition related costs consist primarily of investment banker, legal and accounting fees to be incurred by CMGI directly related to the acquisition of yesmail.